Fastest Way to Learn Case Interviews: A 5-Day Plan

 When time is short, ignore passive prep.
 That means long videos you watch without speaking, framework lists you read without applying, and firm trivia that does not help you answer a case better.

 Excessive reading is another trap.
 Reading feels safe because it does not expose mistakes.
 Practice does.
-That is the point.
 If your weakness is speaking, math, or synthesis, those are the things you need to rehearse under pressure.
+The fastest prep plan is not the broadest one.
+It is the one that makes your weakest skill visible, then fixes it.

 How do you know you are interview ready?